zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 [Insert pictures of field lines of electric and magnetic dipoles]

 Finally, we would like to emphasize certain properties of the solution of the Maxwell equations in terms of potentials.
 Perhaps the most obvious one is that the scattered field is expressed as a volume integral.
 While the geometry of the volume containing the charges plays an important role, it is now apparent that the interior of the volume is the actual source of what we consider to be surface reflection.
 Furthermore, Eqn.
 10.3 says that *microscopic* electromagnetic fields always propagate at the speed of light.
-The reason for different (ordinarily, lower) phase velocity of *macroscopic* fields in matter is the remarkable fact that the dipole field interferes with the incident field in such a way that the latter is completely extinguished and replaced by the internal field that propagates in accordance with the index of refraction of the medium \[[5](#references) (vol. I, ch.
+The reason for different (ordinarily, lower) phase velocity of *macroscopic* fields in matter is the remarkable fact that the dipole field interferes with the incident field in such a way that the latter is completely extinguished and replaced by the internal field that propagates in accordance with the refractive index of the medium \[[5](#references) (vol. I, ch.
 31)\].
 Formally, this mechanism is described by the [extinction theorem](https://en.wikipedia.org/wiki/Ewald%E2%80%93Oseen_extinction_theorem) \[[6](#references) (ch.
 2.4)\].

 <!--